Jason Hughes (actor): Career

 1999 production of Look Back in Anger.

 The 2015 play, Violence and Son, by Gary Owen is about a Welsh 17-year-old boy whose mother has recently died from cancer.
 He is forced to live with his biological father, Rick (Jason Hughes).
 The plot thickens when he meets Jen, a girl who shares his passion for Doctor Who.
 However, she already has a boyfriend, a rugby player called Jorden.

 Hughes played in a band, Butterfly Macqueen, playing guitar and singing backup vocals.
 The band last performed in Brighton on 12 February 2009 at the opening of the American Music Club.

 Personal life

-Hughes is a father of three children; Molly, Max and Carys.
-He is married to jewellery designer Natasha Dahlberg, formerly an actress.
-Hughes calls himself a family man and part of what caused him to leave Midsomer Murders was due to being away from home for up to six months.
-When he is not acting or spending time with his wife and children, Hughes goes swimming and does yoga.
+Hughes is a father of three children, Molly, Max and Carys.
+He is married to jewellery-designer Natasha Dahlberg, formerly an actress.
+Hughes calls himself a family man and part of what caused him to leave Midsomer Murders was being away from home for up to six months.
+When not acting or spending time with his family, Hughes goes swimming and does yoga.